Download our free PDF:

 A student who is married to a foreign national is still considered to be married.
 The student’s spouse does not have to be a U.S. citizen.

 If the student has a driver’s license, enter the driver’s license number and the state that issued it.
 If the student does not have a driver’s license, leave these two questions blank.
 A driver’s license is not required to apply for financial aid.
-Do not list a State ID Card number or conditional use permit (sometimes called a “Learner’s Permit”) number in these questions.
+Do not list a State ID Card number or conditional use permit numbers (sometimes called a “Learner’s Permit”) in these questions.

 The next section of the FAFSA asks a series of questions to help determine the student’s eligibility for federal student financial aid.